-OK, I might be exaggerating – but only a little.
-Problems with applications for income-driven plans and deferment are among the top reasons borrowers complain to the Consumer Financial Protection Bureau (CFPB) about their servicers.
+OK, we might be exaggerating.
+Though, problems with applications for income-driven plans and deferment are among the top reasons borrowers complain to the Consumer Financial Protection Bureau (CFPB) about their student loan servicers.

 What you can do

 First, make sure you do your part by sending in all documents needed to process your application.
-It won’t hurt to review the application a few times to ensure you’ve correctly included all data.
+It won’t hurt to review the application a few times to ensure you’ve correctly included all the necessary info.

 Next, don’t change your payments in the meantime.
 You won’t be able to stop payments or pay less until your application is processed and you’ve received confirmation that your payment adjustments are approved.

-If you pay less before then, you could become delinquent and face consequences ranging from late charges to default.
+If you pay less before you’ve been approved, you could become delinquent and face consequences ranging from late charges to default.

 Lastly, communicate regularly with your student loan servicer.
 Be proactive about checking on your application process until you’re certain it has been processed.